 While Florida’s state oversight agencies may not be doing anything, the federal government has stepped in and threatened Johns Hopkins All Children’s Hospital by pulling their Medicare and Medicaid funding.
 Without Medicare or Medicaid, the hospital would likely be forced to close.
 It is, for obvious reasons, a much better form of leverage than a $5000 levy.
 Today, the federal government is using that leverage to ensure that All Children’s meets specific goals in actuating changes to a department that oversaw the deaths of numerous young children.

-The Tampa medical malpractice attorneys at the office of Masterson, Hoag & Smith help injured patients and grieving loved ones recover damages for their losses.
+The St. Petersburg medical malpractice attorney at the office of Masterson & Hoag, P.A. help injured patients and grieving loved ones recover damages for their losses.
 Talk to us today to set up a free consultation.